trusona/trusona-mobile-sdk-android/README.md

 Trusona trusona = new Trusona(myApiToken, myApiSecret);
 ```

-The Trusona SDKs have infrastructure in place to serve the US, European and Asia-Pacific regions.
-By default, all SDK calls will be served by the US region.
-If the credentials you were provided by Trusona are specific to one of the other regions, then you’ll need to specify one of the possible values from the `Region` enum when building a `Trusona` instance.
+The Trusona SDKs have infrastructure in place to serve the US, European and Asia-Pacific regions, with the US being the default one.
+Unless otherwise noted you will not need to configure Trusona to use a specific region.
+If you have been provisioned in a specific region, you will need to point the SDK to use that region.
+To achieve this you’ll need to specify one of the possible values from the `Region` enum when building a `Trusona` instance.

 ```java
 // Use this to connect to the European region